Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 Labyrinth of Buda Castle

-Underneath Castle Hill is a complex system of natural caves and passages which the inhabitants of the area have used since the Middle Ages for many purposes.
+Underneath Castle Hill is a complex system of natural caves and passages that the inhabitants of the area have used since the Middle Ages for many purposes.

 This Labyrinth is 1000 meters long and is walkable in approximately 30 minutes.

-Opening hours: Buda Castle Labyrinth opens at 10 am and closes at 7 pm, every day.
+Opening hours: Buda Castle Labyrinth opens at 10 am and closes at 7 pm daily.
 The oil lamp tour starts after 6 pm.
 The last entry is at 6.30 pm.

 Hospital in the Rock

-During World War II, Castle Hill’s caves doubled up as air-raid shelter and emergency hospital.
+During World War II, Castle Hill’s caves doubled up as an air-raid shelter and emergency hospital.

-When the Cold War started, the hospital got fortified further to protect it from chemical and nuclear contamination.
+When the Cold War started, the hospital was fortified further to protect it from chemical and nuclear contamination.

 With time, the hospital and the nuclear bunker got the name ‘Hospital in the Rock’ (Sziklakorhaz in Hungarian).